PARSE: Part-Aware Relational Spatial Modeling

 \subsection{Edges: Part-Aware Relations}

 The edges ($\mathcal{E}$) in a PAG primarily model the rich, part-aware relations for scene assembly.
-In addition to the edges connecting an object node to its own parts to define internal composition, the PAG specifies inter-object relations at two different granularities:
+Along with the intra-object edges that associate each object node with its own parts, the PAG mainly encodes inter-object relations through edges at two different granularities:

 \paragraph{Object-Level Spatial Edges ($\mathcal{E}_{\text{obj}}$).} These edges encode coarse spatial relations, such as \textit{left of, behind, near} and \textit{in front of}.
 Operating at the object level, they connect two object nodes to define macroscopic arrangements.
 They serve as optional, high-level constraints that guide the overall scene layout.